Contents

 The read surface: balance, statement, postings, saga, entitlements, status, accounts, payouts, and the solvency proof.

-const balance = await economy.read.balance(spendable("usr_a1"));
+const balance = await economy.read.balance(spendable('usr_a1'));

 // → { currency: "CREDIT", minor: 5000n }

-A few of these return a single value you await; a few stream many rows you iterate; one (status) is synchronous because it's derived from config and the clock, not stored.
-The sections below group them by what you're asking for.
+A few of these return a single value you await; a few stream many rows you iterate; one (status) is synchronous.
+Three of them, live — and free to repeat, because reads never move the books:

 Balances and history